-I’m a big advocate of salads & soups, especially in summertime when it’s warm, you’re lethargic & just craving something fresh, cooling & light.
+I’m a big advocate of salads & soups, especially in summertime when it’s warm (sometimes too warm!), you’re lethargic & just craving something fresh, cooling & light.
 Sometimes though, soup needs a partner, salad becomes a side, hunger prevails & something more substantial is required to banish the pangs.

 It’s no small secret that I undeniably favour all things dough, so naturally my solution when it comes to expanding meals is to add a slice, a crusty roll, a wedge of sourdough.
-However, this is not exactly the most convenient of options at times, lacking clairvoyant skills (unless you count the ability to predict burrito boys eating choices), it can be difficult to predict the hunger pangs & set aside 3 hours to rise, prove & bake your own bread.
+However, this is not exactly the most convenient of options at times.
+Lacking clairvoyant skills, it can be difficult to predict the hunger pangs & set aside 3 hours to rise, prove & bake your own bread.
 The solution?
 A quick bread.

 - 280g polenta

 - 2 tsp bicarbonate of soda

 - 1 large egg

 - 2-3 meduim chillies (or 1 tbsp dried chilli flakes, alternatively try a handful of chopped spring onions if you’re not a fan of heat)

 - Grease & line a 23cm square baking tin with baking parchment

 - Finely chop the chillies, removing the seeds if you prefer

 - In a large bowl combine the polenta, flour & bicarbonate of soda